 With the initial phase a success, it is now no surprise that Instagram has been spotted testing an “order” button.
 While its purpose or function is still unclear, the green button features a dollar sign, and suggests that it may allow consumers to order a product or service directly from the relevant story.
 This does not mean the button will be officially launched and become a permanent feature but it does prove that the company is experimenting with how orders could be made through the platform.

 As Instagram is heavily focused on improving the shopping experience it offers, similar buttons are expected to make an appearance in the future for testing purposes.
-In South Africa it might not be as obvious an investment, but as over 90 million accounts in the US are tapping product tags on a monthly basis, it makes it worthwhile.
-South African businesses who make use of Instagram may well see additional shopping features roll around sooner than anticipated.
+For a digital marketing agency in South Africa it might not be as obvious an investment, but as over 90 million accounts in the US are tapping product tags on a monthly basis, it makes it worthwhile.
+Digital marketing agencies in South Africa who make use of Instagram as part of their social media marketing https://tmicollective.com/social/ may well see additional shopping features roll around sooner than anticipated.